somsubhra88/Obsidian-Vault/zData/Dynamic Price Optimization Dataflow Documentation.md

 \end{aligned}
 $$
 ### Demand Forecasting
-For demand forecasting we're looking for something in linear form as this will be used to calculate the re
+For demand forecasting we're looking for something in linear form as this will be used to calculate the revenue and eventually it'll be used in Optimisation.
+We took help of Taylor Series Expansion to linearize the
 $$
 Q_t(P_t) = (1-\gamma) Q_{t-1} + \gamma Q_{t-1}\frac{P_t}{P_{t-1}}
 $$